 Love is the Universal Story

 Karin Kallmaker's devotion to lesbian fiction began after the film Desert Hearts led her to the library and onward to the women-in-print network of publishers and bookstores.
 Her lesbian fiction novels include multiple Goldie and Lammy award-winners.
 Best-selling works include Cowboys and Kisses, Captain of Industry, The Kiss that Counted, Maybe Next Time, and Sugar, and span sapphic romance, lesbian erotica and lesbian science-fiction/fantasy.
+Regardless of genre, women are the heroes of their own lives in every story.

 Translations of her novels include Spanish, French, German and Czech.
 More than five dozen short stories have appeared in anthologies from publishers like Alyson, Circlet, Cleis, Bold Strokes, and Haworth.
 Current and many backlist titles have been professionally performed for audio editions.